 Yogurt FAQ’s

 • It's commonly advised to maintain a separation of around 4-5 feet between different fermenting batches.
 This helps minimize the risk of cross contamination and ensures each batch develops its unique flavors effectively.
 If you are storing your ferments in the fridge temporarily, it is recommended to use a tight-fitting airtight lid to maintain freshness and prevent potential contamination during the storage period.
-This extra precaution can help ensure that your ferments remain in optimal condition until you are ready to consume or further process them.

 • Thermophilic yogurt cultures require a temperature between 90 and 110 degrees Fahrenheit to develop.
 It takes between 4 and 12 hours for the yogurt to reach the desired consistency.
 There are traditional recipes that call for as long as 72 hours incubation time, so if you forget about it, don’t sweat it!
 Just get to it as soon as you can and move on with your day.
 Head’s up about the long-aged yogurts: they’re quite sour!